KHALID1910/Calci/README.md

 **Demo**

-You can view a live demo of the calculator here (insert link to live demo if available).
+You can view a live demo of the calculator here (https://khalid1910.github.io/Calci/).